Libby Eufemio

 April is Alaska Archaeology Month, and this spring Libby has cause for extra celebration because she has four soon-to-be graduates from The Alutiiq Studies Program.

 “They’re wonderful students, they’ve been working really hard.
-It’s hard to take a 4 credit language course, it’s a lot of work a mother and 3 daughters at an archaeological digwhen you have family and other jobs and other responsibilities.
+It’s hard to take a 4 credit language course, it’s a lot of work when you have family and other jobs and other responsibilities.
 Very few of my students are ever traditional students right out of high school, they’re all people of any age who are working or taking care of siblings, kids, or parents, fitting school in around all those other things.”

 “Kodiak College is a hidden gem, in that a lot of people don’t know all that we offer, or that we can tailor something for them,” she says, “Like Alutiiq language, people are starting to sign up for it from all over the country, people who want to reconnect to their language and culture.”